andyzhangx/demo/linux/azurefile/README.md

 ```
 persistentvolume-controller    Warning    ProvisioningFailed Failed to provision volume with StorageClass "azurefile": failed to find a matching storage account
 ```
-A fis for this is in progress: https://github.com/kubernetes/kubernetes/pull/53172
+A fix for this is in progress: https://github.com/kubernetes/kubernetes/pull/53172

 # Static Provisioning for azure file (support from v1.5.0)